isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-Interactive.rst

 In the unusual circumstance that your NIH identity has been registered with another Google identity (*eg* with another Google identity that you have), you will see a message, "You tried to link your email address to NIH account <username>, but it is already linked to <Google identity email address>."

-If this happens, please sign in with that other Google identity and "unlink" your NIH/eRA account from that identity (see description above).
+If this happens, please sign in with that other Google identity and "unlink" your NIH/eRA account from that identity, as described above.
 You will then be able to register your NIH/eRA account with the desired Google identity.
 If you are not able to resolve the issue, contact us at feedback@isb-cgc.org and we will help you resolve it.

 Extending Your Access by 24 hours
 -----------------------------------
 If you need to extend your access to controlled data for another 24 hours from now (*eg* if you have a compute job which is using these Google credentials to access controlled data and it is still running), click the **Extend** button on the Data Access panel on the Account Details screen (pictured above).
-Your access will be extended by 24 hours from the time that you push the link.
+Your access will be extended by 24 hours from the time that you click the button.